-The Group disclosed information regarding impairment indicators, estimates of the impairment test, as well as impairment losses on intangible assets in note 11 of the explanatory the notes to the consolidated financial statements for the year ended December 31, 2021.
+The Group disclosed information regarding impairment indicators, estimates of the impairment test, as well as impairment losses on intangible assets in note 13 of the explanatory the notes to the consolidated financial statements for the year ended December 31, 2024.

-The disclosure regarding the valuation of loans receivables from joint ventures and investments in joint venture was included by the Group respectively in note 24 and 25 of the explanatory notes to the consolidated financial statements for the year ended 31 December 2021.
+The disclosures regarding the valuation of loans receivables from joint ventures and investments in joint venture were presented by the Group in notes 27 and 28 respectively, of the explanatory notes to the consolidated financial statements for the year ended 31 December 2024. events affecting the impairment understood as the expected credit losses of loans;